sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 <!-- border -->![View Service Key](view-service-key.png)

-You will need the service key values to create your `access_token` in the next tutorial: [Get OAuth Access Token for Document Information Extraction Using Any Web Browser](cp-aibus-dox-web-oauth-token).
+You will need the service key values to create your `access_token` in the next tutorial: [Get OAuth Access Token for SAP Document AI Using Any Web Browser](cp-aibus-dox-web-oauth-token).